 There are two major reasons why acne-prone skin will see more breakouts during the winter: Clogged pores from lack of ample exfoliation (see above) and an increase in oil production.
 With skin’s moisture levels out of whack during the cold months, sometimes oil glands will kick into overdrive to compensate for all that dryness.
 While this keeps skin’s equilibrium in balance, too much oil can lead to breakouts.
 Consider adding a water-gel Clarifying Serum to your regimen that’ll control oil while keeping skin hydrated and calm.

 This doesn’t apply to everyone, however.
-Some problem skin types may actually see a decrease in breakouts during the winter season.
-Cold weather can help keep pores clear even with maskne on the rise, Dr. Mitchell adds.
+Some problem skin types may actually see a decrease in breakouts during the winter season, Dr. Mitchell adds.
 “Most people produce less oil or sebum during colder temperatures and therefore have less acne or breakouts.”